ReactTraining/react-workshop/courses/core/05-context/exercise/GUIDE.md

 // date is a special dayjs object const date = new dayjs()

-// When you use .format() you'll get a string returned function format(f: string, d: string, ) {
+function formatDate(f: string, d?: string) {
-  return new dayjs(d || new Date()).format(f)
+  // When you use .format() you'll get a string returned return dayjs(d || new Date()).format(f)
 }

 // If today was 2000-01-05 -- Output would be: 01
-// because we didn't pass a second argument for the date
+formatDate('MM')
-// and so the current date was used `new dayjs(new Date())`
+// Since we didn't pass a second argument for the date
-// and for output format we asked for was just for the month
+// and so the current date was used: `dayjs(new Date())`,
-// in two digit format
+// the dayjs object returned will be today.
+Then we just
-format('MM')
+// return today but formatted to your liking
 ```

 If you wish to see other formatting options: https://day.js.org/docs/en/display/format